Affiliate disclosure: This post may contain Amazon affiliate links. As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 FAQ

 Yes.
-Use a grill pan over medium-high heat, or bake the skewers on a sheet pan at 425°F until the chicken reaches 165°F.
+You can cook them on a cast-iron grill pan on your stove over medium-high heat, or bake them in the oven on a foil-lined sheet pan at 425°F for about 15 minutes.

 Chicken Kabobs on the Grill